KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 ## Rules

-To be considered a valid attempt at a new optimization record, an attempt must:
+To be considered a valid, a new record attempt must:
 1. Not change the dataset, batch size, or architecture.
 2. Attain 3.28 val loss.